hrithik73/rn-starter/README.md

 ## React-Native Starter

 ![Logo](./template/src/assets/images/logo.png)

-Production ready react-native starter with commonly used libraries configured out of the box
+An Opinionated react-native templated with commonly used libraries to kickstart your react-native app development

 ### Usages